 Whether it’s a small device such as a smartphone or a large electric fireplace with mantel located in your living room, troubleshooting can be an exhausting and potentially a major undertaking.
 In this post, we hope you will learn tips for troubleshooting your electric fireplace insert.
 This includes identifying the problem, possible cause, and corrective action.

 We’ve put together fireplace troubleshooting categories below that include various manufacturer owner’s manual considerations, experience with fireplace technology, and tools.
-As a result, these observations can be used to streamline your time (and hopefully limit financial investment in repairs) to increase your family quality of life and keep money in your pocket.
+As a result, these observations can streamline your time (and hopefully limit financial investment in repairs) to increase your family quality of life and keep money in your pocket.

 Step 1: What exactly is the problem?